jump-dev/Convex.jl/docs/types.rst

 Objective
 =========
 The objective of the problem is a scalar expression to be maximized or minimized by using :code:`maximize` or :code:`minimize` respectively.
-Feasibility problems are also allowed by either giving a constant as the expression, or using :code:`problem = satisfy(constraints)`.
+Feasibility problems can be expressed by either giving a constant as the objective, or using :code:`problem = satisfy(constraints)`.

 Problem
 ========